jniechcial/engineering-manager/_posts/2018-04-12-how-to-set-goals-for-engineers.md

 author: "Kuba"
 comments: true
 description: Setting goals for engineers in your team is aimed to give them a clear path to grow, still focusing on the team's impact.
 How to do it effectively?
+related: [
+  [ "2019-06-08/five-tips-on-running-better-one-on-ones", "5 tips on running better 1:1s", "One on one meetings (1:1s) are the most important meeting you can have with your direct reports.
+Here are 5 tactical tips that you can apply to make your 1:1s better."], ["2019-01-14/ownership-explained-for-engineers-and-managers", "Ownership explained for Engineers and Managers", "Ability to take ownership is critical for your career and is a major step between junior and senior role.
+See how to look for high-impact ownership for engineers."], ["2018-01-17/where-can-you-find-feedback-for-your-team", "Where can you find feedback for your team?", "Ambitious people love feedback.
+They are hungry for it and are aware that feedback is helping them grow faster.
+How can you find feedback that will really help your directs be better?"]
+]
 ---
 ### Growing your people is the most important task.
 As a manager, your most important responsibility is to grow your people constantly.
 First of all, because people wants to grow and build their careers.
 Everyone has a steeper and more gentle growth curves in their lives, you included.
 Therefore, remember to leave your growth behind and look at your team through their current ambitions.